All Episodes

 Actually, I see that President Donald Trump is with us now.

-Yeah, actually about a hundred and twenty-five miles an hour.
+Yeah, actually, about 125 miles an hour.

-Um hundred and twenty-five miles an hour.
+125 miles an hour.

 I haven't done anything but this kind of stuff.

-Yeah, 125 miles an hour, then you stop.
+125 miles an hour.

-What with you come within a millimeter of losing your life, um, and you just keep going.
+You come within a millimeter of losing your life.

 I mean, a lot of your fans wonder how you do that.

-Well, I try not to think about it, I guess I would say.
+Well, I try not to think about it, I guess, I would say.

-Plus I had good parents, you understand.
+Plus, I had good parents, you understand.

-I had parents who are I guess I think uh a certain way, but I really uh I like to put it out of my mind and just go forward.
+But I really like to put it out of my mind and just go forward.

-I'm doing the right thing and we'll just have to see what happens.
+And we'll just have to see what happens.

 I have very good protection.